HomeMarketingWhat is a Marketing Plan?

 Omnichannel experience becomes mandatory.
 Customers start researching on mobile, continue on desktop, visit stores, and purchase through apps.
 Your marketing plan must create smooth experiences across touchpoints.
 Channel silos create customer frustration.

 Voice search and conversational commerce change how people find and buy products.
-Optimising for “near me” searches and natural language queries becomes needed.
+Optimising for “near me” searches and natural language queries becomes essential.
 Your marketing plan should consider how people speak, not just how they type.

 The subscription economy changes customer relationships.
 One-time purchases become ongoing relationships.
 Marketing’s job extends beyond acquisition to retention and expansion.
 Lifetime value optimisation becomes more important than initial conversion.